jetbrains-academy/rustlings-course/Common Programming Concepts/If/Repetition with Loops/task.md

     }
 }
 ```
-##### Example ooping through each element of a collection using a for loop
+##### Example of looping through each element of a collection using a for loop

-When we run this code, we’ll see the same output as in Listing 3-4.
+When we run this code, we’ll see the same output as in the previous code snippet.
 More importantly, we’ve now increased the safety of the code and eliminated the chance of bugs that might result from going beyond the end of the array or not going far enough and missing some items.

-For example, in the code in Listing 3-4, if you removed an item from the `a` array but forgot to update the condition to `while index < 4`, the code would panic.
+For example, in the previous code snipeet, if you changed the definition of the `a` array to have four elements but forgot to update the condition to `while index < 4`, the code would panic.
 Using the `for` loop, you wouldn’t need to remember to change any other code if you changed the number of values in the array.

 The safety and conciseness of `for` loops make them the most commonly used loop construct in Rust.
-Even in situations in which you want to run some code a certain number of times, as in the countdown example that used a `while` loop in Listing 3-3, most Rustaceans would use a `for` loop.
+Even in situations in which you want to run some code a certain number of times, as in the countdown example that used a `while` loop in "Example of using a while loop to run code while a condition holds true", most Rustaceans would use a `for` loop.
 The way to do that would be to use a `Range`, which is a type provided by the standard library that generates all numbers in sequence starting from one number and ending before another number.

 Here’s what the countdown would look like using a `for` loop and another method we’ve not yet talked about, `rev`, to reverse the range: